flyingmachine/nanoc-blog/content/essays/how-come-book.md

 even have enough free time for hobbies and friends.

 So, I wanted to provide something free to the world to help others improve their lives.
-Clojure might not seem like the most logical choice, but learning Clojure has personally made me a much better programmer, and I think others can benefit from it just as much.
+Learning Clojure has personally made me a much better programmer, and I think others can benefit from it just as much.
+In learning Clojure, you learn a new way of thinking about programming.
+It's intellectually rewarding and it has immense practical value; it makes your life as a programmer a lot easier.

 Plus, there's something romantic about learning a language that carries on a 60-year legacy.
 Like you're engaging in a tradition that